 Homeowners who purchase their installation outright typically stand to see the highest savings over the life of their installation.
 As the owner of the solar system, they are eligible to receive all rebates and tax credits, but homeowners will have to shoulder up an estimated $18,000 in cash at the very beginning – no small peanuts.
 As the sole owner, homeowners are responsible for all maintenance, monitoring, and repair over the life of the installation.

-If that kind of dough sounds unobtainable or the idea of replacing a solar panel doesn’t appeal to you, take a look at the next option.
+That’s some awesome savings, but if that kind of dough sounds unobtainable or the idea of replacing a solar panel doesn’t appeal to you, take a look at the next option.